Christine O'Donnell

 in the general election, drawing four percent of the vote.
 In 2008, she was the Republican nominee, losing to incumbent Senator Joe Biden, 65% to 35%.
 In 2010, with strong financial support from the Tea Party movement and an endorsement from Sarah Palin, O'Donnell upset nine-term U.S. Representative and former governor Mike Castle in Delaware's Republican primary for the U.S. Senate; Castle had been favored to win the general election.

 O'Donnell's primary win caused an uproar among the political establishment.
-During the general election campaign, O'Donnell received national media attention for a campaign advertisement in which she declared that she was “not a witch”.
+During the general election campaign, O'Donnell received national media attention for her campaign advertisement, "I'm You", in which she declared that she was "not a witch".
 She lost the 2010 general election to Democrat Chris Coons by a margin of 57% to 40%.

 Early life and education

 O'Donnell was born in Philadelphia and raised in Moorestown, New Jersey.
 She is the fifth of the six children of Carole (Chillano) and Daniel O'Donnell.
 Her mother is of Italian descent and her father is of Irish descent.
 O'Donnell has said that at times, her father had to work three jobs to make ends meet.
 He worked part-time in community theatre and on local television, and did a brief stint as Bozo the Clown in the 1960s.

 O'Donnell graduated from Moorestown High School in 1987, where she was a member of the drama club and a student announcer.
 She attended Fairleigh Dickinson University (FDU) beginning in 1987, initially majoring in theater, but later changing to English literature with a concentration in communications.
 O'Donnell later told The New York Times she had three senior years of college.
 O'Donnell received a bachelor's degree in English literature from Fairleigh Dickinson in September 2010.